 The program’s format makes this teacher’s heart smile.
 It’s easy to understand and all the resources are accessible and meaningful.
 While it’s all on-line, everything other than video and audio files can be printed to keep in a binder (which is what Dave suggests doing).
-I have made a digital binder that I will share here.
-It’s view only, but you could make a copy of what I”ve done.
+I made a digital binder that I will share here.
+It’s view only, but you could make a copy of what I’ve done.
 I’m finishing week-3.
 I decided to do week-2 twice because I had a flare during the first go-round and felt it would be beneficial to continue it for one more week.

 Week 1: Simple Awareness

 I watched all the video links basically in one sitting; I was excited to get started.
 I printed out the formal practice and informal practice so that I could begin.
-The first week David talks you through a guided body scan.
-There are two versions one of 32 minutes and one of 20 minutes.
+The first week David takes you through a guided body scan.
+There are two versions: one of 32 minutes and one of 20 minutes.
 However, the research that showed good results was at least 30 minutes a day, so I did that one.

 At first, I did the body scan in my bed.
 I was familiar with doing the scan because of previous experiences during yoga classes and other video-guided body scans.
-The main difference I found from this one was there was no mention of relaxing or releasing, just noticing how you were feeling.
+The main difference I found in this one was there was no mention of relaxing or releasing, just noticing how you were feeling.
 It is suggested that you do this and all meditations when you are alert, so if you’re really ready to drift off, this would not be the way to go about it.

 I did have a couple of sessions when I would blank out on whole sections of the body.
 I would be “focusing” on my ankle and the next thing I notice I was to be focusing on my belly.
 So, those times, I didn’t count towards my half-hour.
 I really enjoy the laying when I’m meditating.
 I find I don’t grip in my body as much.
-Also, I used a blue-tooth eye mask or flax-seed eye pillow to help my eyelids relax.
+Also, I used a Bluetooth eye mask or flax-seed eye pillow to help my eyelids relax.
 (Does anyone else have restless eyelids?)

-The biggest take away I got from this first week was that it’s natural that our brain goes off every couple of seconds.
+The biggest takeaway I have from this first week was that it’s natural that our brain goes off every couple of seconds.
 So, instead of thinking I’m weak and will never be able to do this, I was told to see each time I noticed that I was thinking about something else to see that as a brain sit-up.
 Each noticing and bringing back the focus to my breathing, choosing to focus on my nasal passages as it comes in and out, is strengthening that brain pathway.
 This was a HUGE revelation for me and really helped me to enjoy the noticing and coming back to focus.

-I did the raisin meditation (which is the slowest way to eat a raisin) about half-way through the week.
-I found the mindful eating videos in the extra resources very interesting being I feel my eating habits are long ingrained in me through a life-time of school rushed lunches.
+I did the raisin meditation (which is the absolute slowest way to eat a raisin) about half-way through the week.
+I found the mindful eating videos in the extra resources very interesting being I feel my eating habits are long ingrained in me through a lifetime of school rushed lunches.
 I also began to realize that I can do anything mindfully.
 I’ve been working on applying that, especially with my driving.
 (See my post Am I Strong Enough?)

 Week 2: Attention and The Brain

 I followed the same way of reviewing the videos and articles as in Week 1.
-This time, some of the videos that David includes from YouTube lent me to explore other very interesting videos by meditation gurus such as Shauna Shapiro (Ph.D., is a professor at Santa Clara University, a clinical psychologist) and Sara Lazer (Ph.D.
+This time, some of the videos that David includes from YouTube led me to explore other very interesting videos by meditation gurus such as Shauna Shapiro (Ph.D., is a professor at Santa Clara University, a clinical psychologist) and Sara Lazer (Ph.D.
 Neuroscientist of yoga and meditation).